Why?

 I am going to write about my personal projects, explaining my design and choices in detail, in the hope that it will be useful.
 I will gradually share my code and finally publish some of the things I have been holding back for far too long!

 I think I will start by writing about emulating the original GameBoy, as that is a more recently started and quite inconsequential project of mine which has been done to death by far more experienced developers than me.
 So if my writeup happens to be unclear but still manages to ignite some curiosity, there are myriad other sources to consult.
-After that I will probably publish and detail my chess engine, my forays into hobbyist operating system development and a scripting language I designed for use with my retro game engine.

 Whenever I encounter or learn of anything new and interesting, I shall consider writing about it.
 Whenever I repeatedly explain something in private, I shall assume it could be of general interest and try to put my explanations in accessible writing for a broader, public audience.